TestSendr/web/docs/quick-start.md

 ## Call the API

-Then, using your favorite language or automation tool, send a `GET` to the following url: `https://api.testsendr.link/?mail=foo@testsendr.link`
+Then, using your favorite language or automation tool, send a `GET` HTTP request to the following url: `https://api.testsendr.link/?email=foo@testsendr.link`

 You will receive a JSON object with the last emails sent to this specific address: